zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Compares two paraglobs for equality.

-   :p_one: A compiled paraglob.
+   :param p_one: A compiled paraglob.

-   :p_two: A compiled paraglob.
+   :param p_two: A compiled paraglob.

    :returns: True if both paraglobs contain the same patterns, false otherwise.